 Only a small proportion of COVID-19 patients may need antibiotics to treat subsequent or concomitant bacterial infections and the organisation has issued guidance specifically to not provide antibiotic therapy or prophylaxis to patients with mild COVID-19 or to patients with suspected or confirmed moderate COVID-19 illness unless there is a clinical indication to do so.

 The risk of acquiring healthcare-associated infections in the COVID-19 context due to long hospital stay and invasive medical procedures such as invasive ventilation and indwelling catheters expose the importance of keeping antibiotics working for the management of severe COVID-19 cases.

 It is therefore important for countries like India to introduce guidelines to define indications and conditions of antibiotic use in COVID-19 patients and encourage treatment providers follow the principles of antimicrobial stewardship.

 The development, updating and dissemination of evidence-based guidelines at the country level is urgently needed to support antimicrobial stewardship interventions specific to COVID-19.

-In addition, it is crucial to make available diagnostic tests to help in the identification of bacteria and their resistance patterns such as culture / Aspartate aminotransferase or equivalents and the diagnostic capacity to differentiate between simple COVID-19 infections from those including co-infections or alternative diagnosis (like imaging, procalcitonin, etc).
+In addition, it is crucial to make available diagnostic tests to help in the identification of bacteria and their resistance patterns such as culture / antibiotic susceptibility testing and the diagnostic capacity to differentiate between simple COVID-19 infections from those including co-infections or alternative diagnosis (like imaging, procalcitonin, etc).